rodrigopivi/Chatito/readme.md

 Chatito is a natural language generation (NLG) tool and a domain specific language (DSL) for creating chatbot training datasets.

+This video is a great overview of this type of systems.
+[Slot-Filling in Conversations with Deep Learning](https://www.youtube.com/watch?v=Z1C1owUV0sI)

 Slot filling chatbots are a type of chatbots that link short text sentences to actions and extract the action arguments from the sentence.

 The general idea is that given a sentence, we link an action to it and